jvalenzuela/atform/doc/source/setup.rst

 Document Setup
 ==============

-Several options are available in the script setup area to tailor the test documents to a specific project.
-These options can *only* be specified in the setup area, and affect all tests equally, removing the need to duplicate such information manually.
+Several options are available in the script setup area to tailor test documents to a specific project.
+These options can *only* be specified in the setup area, and affect all tests equally.

 The environment in which a test is executed often needs to be recorded by the person executing the test.
 Common examples of this type of